IkeLewis/process-sockets/README.md

- bs-make-buffered-stream | Make a new buffered stream. bs-read                 | Read/unread a character from the stream. bs-write                | Write a string to the stream. bs-drain-input          | Read all available characters from the stream's
-                         | buffer and return the result as a string.
+ bs-make-buffered-stream | Make a new buffered stream. bs-read                 | Read/unread a character from the stream. bs-write                | Write a string to the stream. bs-drain-input          | Return all available characters from the stream's buffer as a string.

 Examples
 --------